 Grades determined by percentages involving decimals will be rounded up to the next whole number when equal to 0.5 or greater.
 When the decimal is less than 0.5, the grade will be rounded down.

 All students are required to provide their own Windows or Mac compatible laptop computer. iPads and mobile devices do not meet the minimum requirement for software operation.
-Students assume liability for all functions of personal computers, including all costs of damages, loss of data, or any other consequential, incidental, indirect or punitive damages, however caused.
+Students assume liability for all functions of personal computers, including all costs of damages, loss of data, or any other consequential, incidental, indirect, or punitive damages, however caused.
 At a minimum, a student computer configuration should include Microsoft Office software suite and audio/video capabilities.

 Students are responsible for: